Important Criteria for Proceedings Regular Papers

 IEEE DataPort: A repository of datasets and data analysis tools.
 The repository is designed to accept all types of datasets, including Big Data datasets up to 2TB, and it provides both downloading capabilities and access to Cloud services to enable data analysis in the Cloud.
 For standard dataset uploads, there is no cost to the author.
 For open access datasets, it is free for a limited time with coupon code OPENACCESS1.
 For more information, please visit IEEE DataPort.

 Supplementary materials will be reviewed and posted on IEEE Xplore with the published articles.

-The Proceedings is a hybrid journal, allowing either traditional manuscript submission or Open Access (author-pays OA) publication of articles.
+Proceedings of the IEEE is a hybrid journal, allowing either traditional manuscript submission or Open Access (author-pays OA) publication of articles.
 For more information on IEEE Open Access and Article Processing charges, please visit the IEEE Open site.

 Copyright and Plagiarism

 Each article submitted to Proceedings of the IEEE is scanned for plagiarism, including similarity to an author’s own work.

 - Article submissions that plagiarize another author’s work will be rejected from Proceedings of the IEEE, and cases may be reported to the IEEE Intellectual Property Rights (IPR) department.
 For more information on the appropriate way to cite other authors’ work, please visit the IEEE Author Center.